 Twort and his brother, Dr. C. C. Twort had been trying to grow viruses in artificial media for several years.
 They hoped to find nonpathogenic virus, which might be the wild type of a pathogenic one, so more likely to grow.
 They completed the initial work on the discovery of bacterial viruses around 1913.
 In 1914, Twort attempted to identify the ‘essential substance’ that allows a vaccinia virus to grow in vitro.
 He plated smallpox vaccines on nutrient agar slants and obtained large bacterial colonies of several colours.
 Upon examination, Twort found minute glassy areas that would not grow when subcultured.
 He realized that these areas were the result of the destruction of the bacterial cells and was able to pick from some of these areas and transmit this from one staphylococci colony to another.
 In further experiments, Twort was able to show that the agent could pass through porcelain filters and it required bacteria for growth.
 Frederick William Twort published his findings in The Lancet in 1915.
 While Twort’s achievements were largely ignored at the time, Félix d’Herelle discovered phages independently.
 His work was presented to the French Academy of Science in 1917 and despite d’Herelle’s immediate thoughts on how phage might be used to treat patients with dysentery, this was not used as a treatment during World War I.

-At yovisto you can learn more about Discovering Bacteria in a talk by Bonnie Bassler.
+At yovisto academic video search you can learn more about Discovering Bacteria in a talk by Bonnie Bassler.

 References and Further Reading: